rowanjb/rowanjb.github.io/_pages/cv.md

 Relevant experience
 ------
-* Sep 2024--: **Researcher**, TO BE UPDATED\\
+* Sep 2024--: **Researcher**\\
   **Ludwig-Maximilians-Universität**, Germany\\
   **Alfred-Wegener-Institut, Helmholtz-Zentrum für Polar- und Meeresforschung**, Germany
-  * Researching convection in the Southern Ocean
+  * Researching shallow open-ocean convection in the Southern Ocean
+  * Running computations on HPC systems in Munich and at AWI
   * Using very-high-resolution, non-hydrostatic models based on the MITgcm framework

 * Jul 2022--Jun 2024: **Graduate research assistant fellowship**\\
   **University of Alberta**, Canada
+  * Identified possible improvements to biases in coupled climate models
-  * Used the NEMO ocean model to study the effects of tides and submesoscale mixed layer eddies on deep convection
+  * Specifically, used the NEMO ocean model to show how tides and mixed layer eddies reduced mixed layer depth biases during deep convection in the Labrador Sea
-  * Ran computations on Compute Canada supercomputers and local HPC system
+  * Ran computations on Compute Canada supercomputers and a local HPC system
   * Analysed data using Python and MATLAB
+  * Performed additional tidal analyses of a very-high resolution NEMO model in operational support of a Fisheries and Oceans Canada project

 * Oct 2021--Feb 2022: **Ocean engineer**\\
   **Oceans Limited**, Canada